haiwen/seafile-docs-cn/deploy/server_configuration.md

 There are three config files in the community edition:

 - [ccnet/ccnet.conf](ccnet-conf.md): contains the network settings
-- [seafile-data/seafile.conf](seafile-conf.md): contains settings for seafile daemon and HttpServer.
+- [seafile-data/seafile.conf](seafile-conf.md): contains settings for seafile daemon and FileServer.
 - [seahub_settings.py](seahub_settings_py.md): contains settings for Seahub

 There is one additional config file in the pro edition: